-The estimated increases of future years' council taxbases are included within the MTRP.
+The estimated increases of future years' council taxbases are included within the MTRP, currently at c.1.4% each year.

 Also shown is the percentage increase in council tax projected for each year of the MTRP.
-As explained previously, these equate to 1.99% for 2020/21 and each year until 2023/24.
+As explained previously, these equate to 1.99% for 2022/23 and each year until 2025/26.